jelaiw/blog/about.markdown

 I will also mention Ben B, who was an actual real-life sysadmin at my first developer job, where I made my first big on-the-job mistake -- I'm fuzzy on the exact details now, but it involved `rm -rf` and an important server.
 He was cool about it, and like any good sysadmin, had a contingency for the stupid things developers sometimes do.
 I learned my lesson, and we became good friends.

 ## This blog
-If you like what you've read so far of my meandering and ongoing engineering travels, please let me know.
+If you like what you've read so far of my meandering (and ongoing) engineering travels, please let me know and I'll try to write more.
 As a student of history, I enjoy the recounting and even a playful reckoning.
-I'll try to write more.

 Cheers!